 First, let’s compare what happens when we digest glucose, a major source of fuel for our bodies, to fructose.
 When glucose enters our bodies, it stimulates insulin production.
 Insulin unlocks the door to our cells and glucose enters to be converted to energy.
 Part of insulin’s work is to increase a hormone called leptin.
 Leptin’s job is to turn off our appetites.
 Insulin helps to decrease another hormone called ghrelin.
 Ghrelin’s role is to increase our appetite.

 Fructose is not handled in this way.
 The body treats fructose almost like a fat and it is processed through the liver.
 This route does not affect insulin, jumpstart leptin or turn off ghrelin.
-Unlike glucose, fructose does not send signals to the brain to say that we are satisfied and we tend to eat more food after a high fructose meal.
-Because of the additional fructose and calories, our weight increases and our cholesterol and triglycerides or fat in the blood also increase.
+Unlike glucose, fructose does not send signals to the brain to say that we are satisfied.
+We tend to eat more food after a high fructose meal.
+Because of the additional fructose and calories, our weight increases.
+Also our cholesterol and triglycerides or fat in the blood increase.

 Becoming aware of what we eat and making healthy choices may keep us from the unhealthy trends associated with a high fructose intake.
 So, take control and make choices that reduce the risk of chronic diseases.

 1Sweetener Consumption in the United States.
 USDA.
 Sss-243-01.http://www.ers.usda.gov/Publications/SSS/aug05/sss24301/sss24301.pdf Accessed August 24, 2007.

 3WHO/FAO release independent Expert Report on diet and chronic disease. http://www.who.int/mediacentre/news/releases/2003/pr20/en/. /Accessed August 26, 2008.